PeterisPrieditis/mastering-manticore/README.md

 # A collection of resources to master Manticore

 This is my first repo to try to use Mantocore for symbolic execution.
 A lot of people have issues with Manticore set-up and symbolic execution requires beefy hardware so probably the best way to use Manticore is via a Docker.
 I'm using a custom [Docker image](https://github.com/PeterisPrieditis/mastering-manticore/blob/main/Dockerfile) that I made from Trail Of Bits Docker files.
-This repo is mainly a just a summary of resources that I found in order to learn Manticore.
+This repo is just a summary of resources that I found in order to learn Manticore.

 Docker run with a simple exercise:
 ```